superzzp/WWDC-Orbital-Defence/README.md

 # WWDC-Orbital-Defence
-As a member of Apple Space Task Force, protect the earth from UFOs during the Space-Wide-Developer-Conference in 2119.
+As a member of Apple Space Task Force, defend the Space-Wide-Developer-Conference in 2119 from Alien invasion.